Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 Stop the cause, stop the reaction.

-If you stop pouring gasoline on the fire, I don’t have to run around with a fire extinguisher.
+If you stop pouring gasoline on the fire, I don’t have to sprint around with a fire extinguisher.

 The “We” Team vs. the Spectators